Sources of Financial Aid

 Dylenski Travel Grant

-A grant for students in the College of Liberal Arts and Education (CLAE) for the summer session International Experience.
-Students can obtain an application from the program coordinator in CLAE These funds are refundable to assist with travel expenses.
+A grant for students in the College of Humanities, Arts & Social Sciences (CHASS) for the summer session International Experience.
+Students can obtain an application from the program coordinator in CHASS.
+These funds are refundable to assist with travel expenses.
 Award amounts vary.

 •